-The Creative Writing concentration at Montreat College is designed to provide students with the opportunity to pursue their passion for writing.
-English Creative Writing majors work alongside professors and peers in small, intensive workshop-style classes.
-In addition, Creative Writing majors are provided the opportunity to showcase their work through the sponsored reading series and submissions to The Lamp Post, the Montreat College literary magazine.
-Our future poets, essayists, and novelists-all Montreat College student writers-are encouraged to share their voices heard through participation in area writing festivals, contests, lectures, and public readings.
+The Creative Writing concentration at Montreat College is designed to provide students the opportunity to pursue their passion for imaginative writing of poetry, short fiction, literary non-fiction, and the novella.
+English Creative- Writing majors work alongside professors and peers in small, intensive workshop-style classes.
+In addition, Creative Writing majors are provided the opportunity to showcase their work through the College sponsored reading series and submissions to Q, the Montreat College literary magazine.
+Our future poets, essayists, and novelists-all Montreat College student writers-are encouraged to have their voices heard through participation in area writing festivals, contests, lectures, and public readings.